junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Mr. Moore (KS) moved to suspend the rules and pass the bill, as amended.
 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 345). (text: CR H4973-4974)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 345).(text: CR H4973-4974)
+- 2007-05-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.